 • Real Estate Titles

-• Automobiles, Boats, and Aircraft
+• Automobiles, Boats, and Aircraft (Full Reverse-DMV Searches)

-• Intellectual Property (Patents, Trademarks, Etc)
+• Intellectual Property (patents, trademarks, etc.)

-• Family Members and Spouses (Including possible transfers of ownership, etc)
+• Family Members and Spouses (including possible transfers of ownership, etc.)

-• Hard inventory of a business
+• Hard inventory of a business and other assets.

 • And much more – Call us for more information.